-The CF Syndicate in AMR aims to get more antimicrobial drugs to cystic fibrosis patients faster.
+The CF AMR Syndicate aims to get more antimicrobial drugs to cystic fibrosis patients faster.

-The Cystic Fibrosis Trust and Medicines Discovery Catapult (MDC) announced a joint partnership to form the ‘CF Syndicate in Antimicrobial Resistance (AMR)’ in 2019.
+The Cystic Fibrosis Trust and Medicines Discovery Catapult (MDC) announced a joint partnership to form the ‘CF Antimicrobial Resistance Syndicate’ in 2019, formerly known as the 'CF Syndicate in AMR'.
 Its aim is to speed up the drug discovery process - from the discovery of a new antimicrobial drug to it reaching people affected by cystic fibrosis (CF) in the clinic, using the combined expertise of its members and the wider research community.

 MDC is an independent not-for-profit organisation that is funded by Innovate UK (the UK’s innovation agency).
 MDC helps UK companies and researchers to discover new medicines and bring them to patients faster, by providing access to scarce knowledge and expertise.

-Working together the CF Syndicate in AMR aims to get more antimicrobial drugs to CF patients, faster.
+Working together the CF AMR Syndicate aims to get more antimicrobial drugs to CF patients, faster.
 It is doing this by helping to overcome existing hurdles in drug discovery.

 Why aren’t there more antimicrobial drugs to treat cystic fibrosis?

 - Bugs behave differently in people with CF

 - The time, expense and resources involved in developing new drugs.

 To read more about these topics, see the bottom of the page.

 Why is the CF AMR Syndicate the answer?